1st service held St. Timothy’s in Mutual Saving and Loan building.

 Joint Synod was held by the four largest Anglican Continuing Churches in America and a resolution was signed stating full union between the four: The Anglican Province of America, The Anglican Catholic Church, The Anglican Church in America, and Diocese of the Holy Cross.
 A unity Eucharist was celebrated demonstrating a new unity which is forming within the Traditional Anglican Communion…Glory be to God.

 St. Michael’s hosted the Synod of Diocese of the Eastern United States of Anglican Province of America in which we consecrated our Mission Bishop David Haines.
-Our parish arose to the occasion and the event was a huge success.
+Our parish step up, with 48 people, to the occasion and the event was a huge success.
 Our New Electric Sign was installed and our New Web Site (that you are viewing) went on-line.
 Hosting scout troop resumed as we continue to host a Korean Worship Service at 2 pm on Sundays

 Come and join us as we live and spread the Gospel of Christ.